SushantBajaj/website-cloner/README.md

 - make sure extracted assets really came from the target website
 - use fresh generation only when the Gemini project is healthy

-## Notes For Submission

-The assignment asks for:

-1. A public GitHub repository.
-2. A 2 to 3 minute demo video.
-3. A working clone of the Scaler Academy website.
-4. A visible agent loop in the terminal.

-For the cleanest video:

-- show `npm start`
-- type `clone scaler academy`
-- let the loop print its reasoning steps
-- open the generated site
-- briefly show the output files in `generated-site/`

 ## Core Files